ystia/yorc-a4c-plugin/documentation/policies.rst

    :align: center

 Now, your OpenStack location is configured with a Server Group anti-affinity placement policy.
-You can apply it on your topology application by using abstract and so non infrastructure-dependent nodes and policies that let you deploy your application as well on OpenStack or on GCP if another specific placement policy is implemented for GCP too.
+You can apply it on your application topology by using an abstract policy ; this allows to deploy your application on OpenStack, as well as on GCP, if another specific placement policy is implemented for GCP too.

 Select your application and go to the ``Topology Editor``.
 Click on the |TopologyEditorPolicies| button on the vertical blue bar on the left.
 Click on the ``+ Add policies`` button, search the abstract policy node ``AntiAffinity`` (org.alien4cloud.policies.AntiAffinity) from alien-base-types and drag-and-drop it on the policies list of your topology.